rrmhearts/Integration-Testing-Framework/README.md

 # Integration-Testing-Framework
-Project to store files related to automating testing for SIL Software on Linux
+Project to store files related to automating testing for SIL Software on Linux **This project has been continued at [SIL Integration Testing Framework](https://github.com/sillsdev/Integration-Testing-Framework).**

 Packaging a Vagrant Box:
 C:\Users\mccoppinR>vagrant package --base box_to_package